LonwaboMvovo/TwistTimer/README.md

 <br>

-Find out just how fast you are at ***peeling of the stickers and putting them back in the right place***
+Find out just how fast you are at ***"peeling of the stickers and putting them back in the right place"***

 <br>